 You can watch past Council and Committee meetings on Brampton's YouTube Channel

 - or you can read the minutes

 of both Council and committee meetings online, after they are approved by Council.

 Public Question Period is a 15 minute period at the end of each Council and committee meeting.
 It is an opportunity for any person attending the meeting to come forward and ask a question about decisions and recommendations made by Council and committee, respectively, during the meeting.

 The person asking the question states their name (for the public meeting record) and briefly asks a question about the decisions made at that meeting.
 A Member or Council or staff will provide an answer immediately at the meeting, or if required, will provide the information directly to the person after the meeting.

-Throughout this term of Council, when there are vacant appointment positions to be filled by Council, the City Clerk publishes a notice inviting applications.
+Throughout the term of Council, when there are vacant appointment positions to be filled by Council, the City Clerk publishes a notice inviting applications.